liferay/liferay-docs/develop/reference/articles/project-templates/28-service-wrapper-template.markdown

 Here, *service* means an OSGi service, not a Liferay API.
 Another way to say *service type* is to say *component type*.

-After running the command above, your project's directory structure looks like
+After running the Blade command above, your project's directory structure looks like this:
-this:

 - `service-override`
-    - `gradle` (only in Blade CLI generated projects)
+    - `gradle`
         - `wrapper`
             - `gradle-wrapper.jar`
             - `gradle-wrapper.properties`